message/iata/TR.md

 - passengers who in the past 14 days have been in Afghanistan, Bangladesh, Brazil, India, Nepal, Pakistan or Sri Lanka with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 7. Passengers could be subject to self-isolation for up to 14 days.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-9. Diplomatic and official passports issued to nationals of North Macedonia (Rep.) which expired on 31 July 2020 or later are considered valid until 31 December 2021.
+9. Diplomatic and official passports issued to nationals of North Macedonia (Rep.) which expired on 31 July 2020 or later are considered valid until 31 March 2022.